mccdeveloper/MyCreditChain/README.md

     - MCCFund contract manages funds and provides refund functionality.
 For refunding, MCCFund maintains investor wallet list and funds
     - MCCFund contract applies "MultiOwnable".
 "MultiOwnable" system prevents that fund is abused by a specified person
-    - MCCFund can extend the functionality to support DAICO

 - ## MCCToken
     - MCCToken is based on ERC20 standard.